 In 2016 about four percent of all students at Norwegian higher education institutions were international students.
 The largest countries of origin are Sweden, China, and the Germany.

 In this section, we highlight the overall performance of Norwegian universities on the institutional level by the five U-Multirank dimensions.
 The illustration shows the national breakdown of Norwegian universities and how they stand across the spectrum of above average (receiving a score of ‘A’ (very good) or ‘B’ (good)), or below average (receiving a score of ‘D’ (below average) or ‘E’ (weak)).
 In doing so, U-Multirank offers a clear picture of the countries strengths and areas for improvement.
-Norway’s higher education institutions perform strongest in U-Multirank’s research and international orientation dimensions.
+Norway’s higher education institutions perform strongest in U-Multirank’s regional engagement and international orientation dimensions.
 Compared to the average of the global U-Multirank sample here is room for improvement in knowledge transfer.

 Generally, both national and international students at Norwegian state universities and university colleges do not have to pay tuition fees.
 This is the case for all levels, including Bachelor’s, Master’s and Ph.D. programmes.
 However, students will have to pay a semester fee of NOK 300-600 each semester (corresponding to 32 to 64 EUR, or 37 to 74 USD).
 In order to take an exam, this fee will have to be paid in full.
 Furthermore, the fee includes membership in the local student welfare organization which entitles you to several benefits (e. g. campus health services, counseling, access to sports facilities and cultural activities).